 Subscriptions

-A subscription entitles a network participant to receive the data generated by a single data provider using a single collector.
+A subscription entitles a network participant to receive the data generated by a data provider using a single Sense Agent for a period of time.

 Web2 Analogy